|

 easy homemade caramel in the pan

-• Remove from the heat and pour through a mesh sieve into a bowl.
+• Remove from the heat and pour through a mesh sieve into a bowl to catch any undissolved bits of brown sugar.
 Transfer to a canning jar or container and let it cool.

 • Refrigerate the caramel sauce.
 When it's time to serve, spoon some into a microwave-safe bowl and microwave on high for a few seconds until it is warm and easy to drizzle.